UW-CSSS-564/assignment-2017-3-public/README.md

 Poisson and Negative Binomial Models
 ====================================

+This problem is based on Bayesian Data Analysis 3 Gelman et al. (2013 Ch.
+17, Ex.
+2 and 3).

-Mosteller and Wallace (1963) analysis of the authorship of disputed letters in the *The Federalist Papers* records the the word frequency in selected articles by Alexander Hamilton and James Madison.
+The Mosteller and Wallace (1963) analysis of the authorship of disputed letters in the *The Federalist Papers* records the the word frequency in selected articles by Alexander Hamilton and James Madison.
 The articles were divided into blocks of approximately 200 words each, and the number